rebepoi/docerized-terraform-digitalocean-weatherapp/README.md

 ```
 That means that digitalocean has not updated your private key yet, just wait few seconds and run terraform apply again.

-When redy terraform will output droplets ip and if you copy paste it in web browser, you can see current weather in Tampere :)
+When redy terraform will output droplets ip and if you copy paste it in web browser, you can see 3h forecast based on your ip. :)